Best Hoka Running Shoes of 2025

 • Increased stack height and new foam have boosted the cushion and comfort

-• Outsoles were inspired by gravel tires and handled multiple types of terrain well
+• Outsoles handle multiple types of terrain well

 Cons:

-Brands can change models of shoes at a frustrating rate, especially if you really love a specific model and they mess up the upgrades.
-But occasionally, brands will nail the updated model.
-That’s what happened with the Challenger 7.
-Living near a trail system, I often run a mile or two of roads to and from the trailhead near my house, so I love a solid road-to-trail hybrid shoe.
-The Challenger 6 was not that.
-It felt heavy and rigid and didn’t have the cushion I’ve learned to love Hokas for.
-It’s a relief that they’ve made significant improvements to this version.
+The Hoka Challenger 7 received some major upgrades from the previous version, bringing this shoe back onto our list of favorites.
+Brands can change models of shoes at a frustrating rate, especially if you really love a specific model and they mess up the upgrades, but Hoka nailed this upgrade.
+Our main tester lives near a trail system and often runs a mile or two of roads to and from the trailhead, so they love a solid road-to-trail hybrid shoe.
+While they say that the Challenger 6 was not that — it felt heavy and rigid and didn’t have enough cushion — the new version of the shoe addresses many of their qualms with the shoe line.

-Hoka has simplified its upper while adding a new foam and increasing the stack height of the Challenger 7 to 31 millimeters at the heel to create a much more comfortable and pleasant ride.
+Hoka has simplified its upper while adding a new foam and increasing the stack height to 31 millimeters at the heel to create a much more comfortable and pleasant ride.
 The brand also changed its outsole, including mild four-millimeter lugs.
-Some commenters on sites like REI claim the rubber outsole has durability issues.
-I have nearly 300 miles on mine with basically no issues, but I figured we should mention it.
+The outsole is inspired by tires made for gravel bikes and provide plenty of grip on gentle trails.
+Some commenters on sites like REI claim the rubber outsole has durability issues, but we have nearly 300 miles on a pair with basically no issues.

 Shop the Men's Hoka Challenger 7Shop the Women's Hoka Challenger 7

-Best Hoka Running Shoe for Max Cushion (Road): Hoka Skyward X ($225)
+Best Hoka Road Running Shoe for Max Cushion: Hoka Skyward X ($225)

 Best Hoka Running Shoes — Hoka Skyward X — Product Photo copy